Pydio Cells provides a strong decoupling between technical storages and business logic:

 Datasources define the actual storage where the data lies.
 They can be seen as "mount points" for external storages.
 Each datasource provides access to data internally and maintains its own consistent index in the database.
 Indexes from the various datasources are aggregated into a global tree that is exposed to other services.
 That way, datasources can be distributed across as many nodes as needed.

-Workspaces are defined by administrators and to open accesses to one or many node in the global tree of files inside datasources, by adding or removing permissions and policies on these nodes.
+Workspaces are defined by administrators.
+Admins open accesses to one or many node in the global tree of files inside datasources by adding or removing permissions and policies on these nodes.

 Cells are sandboxed workspaces created by users to share data between themselves.
-Users easily manage accesses while still inheriting the restrictions set by administors.
+Users easily manage accesses while still inheriting the restrictions set by administrators.

 Datasource can be seen as a driver to access your data.
 It can currently be connected to the following storage types: